Rome Food Tour – Best Local Food & Restaurants

 The History of Rome’s Food Culture

-The Jewish community in Rome, one of the oldest in the world dating back to the second century BC, left an indelible mark on the city’s food scene.
-The Jewish Ghetto neighborhood gave birth to iconic dishes like artichokes fried in olive oil, which became a Roman staple beloved across every social class.
-The Renaissance and Baroque periods brought a refinement of flavors, while the 19th and 20th centuries saw the solidification of the classic Roman dishes we know and love today — pasta carbonara, cacio e pepe, and supplì al telefono becoming regional hallmarks.
+The Jewish community here, one of the oldest in the world — dating back to the second century BC — left a permanent mark on the city’s food.
+The Jewish Ghetto gave Rome fried artichokes in olive oil, a dish that crossed every social boundary and became beloved citywide.
+Later, the Renaissance and Baroque periods refined things further, and by the 19th and 20th centuries, the classics had locked into place.
+Carbonara, cacio e pepe, supplì al telefono — these dishes aren’t trends.
+They’re institutions.

 Must-Try Foods in Rome